The effective giving pledge

 Option 3: Start giving, decide on pledging later.
 Set up a standing order to GiveWell's Maximum Impact Fund or any effective charity.
 Track your giving.
 When you're ready to make it official, the pledge is there.

 The pledge isn't magic.
-It's a commitment device that leverages public accountability, community identity, and the simple human desire to be the kind of person who follows through.
+It's a commitment device built on public accountability, community identity, and the simple human desire to be the kind of person who follows through.
 It works because it turns good intentions into structural behaviour change.

 One sentence